jimrobinson/trace/README.md

 -----

-Register a trace.Listener and then call trace.M and trace.T to test for listener and to call the listeners:
+Register a trace.Listener and then call trace.M and trace.T to test for listeners and to call those listeners:

 	import "github.com/jimrobinson/trace"